-"Tied Bid" means two or more bids from bidders that are equal in all respects after evaluation, including price for deliverables and sale of personal property.
+Tied Bid refers to two or more bids from bidders that are equal in all respects after evaluation, including price for deliverables and sale of personal property.

-"Total Cost" means acquisition value.
+Total Cost refers to acquisition value.

-"Unsolicited Bid/ Proposal" means a bid or proposal received by the Library from a vendor(s)who has approached the Library with a bid or proposal in response to a perceived need that was not requested through a standard procurement process.
+Unsolicited Bid/ Proposal refers to a bid or proposal received by the Library from a vendor(s) who has approached the Library with a bid or proposal in response to a perceived need that was not requested through a standard procurement process.

-"Vendor" means an entity, an individual, a partnership or a corporation that is capable of providing desired deliverables to the Library including but not limited to a "consultant" "contractor" and "supplier".
+Vendor refers to an entity, an individual, a partnership, or a corporation that is capable of providing desired deliverables to the Library including but not limited to a consultant, contractor, and supplier.

-"Working Day" means Monday through Friday, excluding any recognized statutory holiday, public holiday or civic holiday.
+Working Day is defined as Monday through Friday, excluding any recognized statutory holiday, public holiday, or civic holiday.

-"WSIB" means the Workplace Safety and Insurance Board.
+WSIB means the Workplace Safety and Insurance Board.